Sign up for tax alert emails GTNU homepage Tax newsroom Email document Print document Download document | |||

-June 16, 2020 Saudi Arabia issues taxpayer guidance for MAP Executive summary On 9 June 2020, Saudi Arabia’s General Authority of Zakat and Tax (GAZT) published on its website the Request for Mutual Agreement Procedure – Taxpayer guidance (MAP Guidance) in both Arabic and English.
+16 June 2020 Saudi Arabia issues taxpayer guidance for MAP On 9 June 2020, Saudi Arabia’s General Authority of Zakat and Tax (GAZT) published on its website the Request for Mutual Agreement Procedure – Taxpayer guidance (MAP Guidance) in both Arabic and English.
 Taxpayers in Saudi Arabia1 may choose to initiate MAP requests to relieve double taxation or resolve treaty-based tax disputes in a timely manner.
 The MAP Guidance was issued to facilitate access to the MAP and includes information on how a MAP request should be initiated, to whom it should be presented and what information should be included in the request.
 This is in line with Saudi Arabia’s commitment to the Base Erosion and Profit Shifting (BEPS) Action 14 minimum standard as a member of the BEPS Inclusive Framework (BEPS IF).
 The publication of the MAP Guidance is a significant step towards an effective and timely MAP process by providing direction with respect to the access and use of MAP in Saudi Arabia.
 Overall, it should serve to increase taxpayer confidence and certainty.
-Detailed discussion Background On 5 October 2015, the Organisation for Economic Co-operation and Development (OECD) released its final report on improving the effectiveness of dispute resolution mechanisms (Action 14) under its BEPS Action Plan.
+On 5 October 2015, the Organisation for Economic Co-operation and Development (OECD) released its final report on improving the effectiveness of dispute resolution mechanisms (Action 14) under its BEPS Action Plan.
 This report was released in a package that included final reports on all 15 BEPS Actions.
 The Action 14 report, Making Dispute Resolution Mechanisms More Effective (the Final Report), presents a commitment by countries to implement a so-called “minimum standard” on dispute resolution, according to the OECD.
 Minimum standards are the BEPS recommendations that all members of the BEPS IF have committed to implement and all members are subject to peer review processes.
 The Final Report clarifies that its publication means that the G20 and OECD countries participating in the BEPS project have agreed to implement three overarching principles.
 These represent a minimum standard with respect to the MAP process by incorporating such principles into domestic law and/or their treaty interpretation/application.
 The minimum standard principles include:

 As a member of the BEPS IF and the G20, Saudi Arabia is working closely with other jurisdictions to monitor the implementation of the minimum standard on dispute resolution under the BEPS Action Plan.
 This will complement the other BEPS minimum standards and facilitate taxpayers’ access to effective and expedient dispute resolution mechanisms under bilateral tax treaties.
-MAP Guidance The issuance of the MAP Guidance is aligned with the minimum standard principle, aiming to avoid domestic procedures blocking access to the MAP process.
+The issuance of the MAP Guidance is aligned with the minimum standard principle, aiming to avoid domestic procedures blocking access to the MAP process.
 The discussions on Action 14 identified several different obstacles to dispute resolution through the MAP process.
 Saudi Arabia, as a minimum standard adopter, is required to take steps to counter those obstacles and allow for efficient dispute resolution through the use of MAP that includes the publication of rules, guidelines and procedures on how to access and use the MAP process and take appropriate measures to ensure this information is available to taxpayers.
-The published MAP Guidance contains the following:

 Ernst & Young & Co (Public Accountants), Al-Khobar